GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 #### Get Authorization URL

-Returns the URL at the OpenID Connect Provider (OP) to which your application must redirect the person to authorize the release of personal data (and perhaps be authenticated in the process if no previous session exists).
+Returns the URL at the OpenID Connect Provider to which your application must redirect the person to authorize the release of personal data (and perhaps be authenticated in the process if no previous session exists).

-The response from the OpenID Connect Provider (OP) will include the code and state values, which should be used to subsequently obtain tokens.
+The response from the OpenID Connect Provider will include the code and state values, which should be used to subsequently obtain tokens.

+To learn about the parameters supported by this operation check the [API page](https://gluu.org/docs/oxd/api/#get-authorization-url)

+A working example can be found in the sample project: See method `getAuthzUrl` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 Request: